Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company maintains a large set of sensitive data in an Amazon S3 bucket.
 The company's security team asks a SysOps administrator to help verify that all current objects in the S3 bucket are encrypted.
 What is the MOST operationally efficient solution that meets these requirements?

 - [ ] Create a script that runs against the S3 bucket and outputs the status of each object.
-- [x] Create an S3 Inventory configuration on the S3 bucket.
+- [x] Create a S3 Inventory configuration on the S3 bucket.
 Include the appropriate status fields.
 - [ ] Provide the security team with an IAM user that has read access to the S3 bucket.
 - [ ] Use the AWS CLI to output a list of all objects in the S3 bucket.